Trolleybuses in Schaffhausen: Origins and extensions

 The conversion of the Schaffhausen Waldfriedhof–Neuhausen Zentrum tramway to trolleybus operation was the consequence of a popular vote (referendum) held on 13 September 1964.
-The changeover occurred seamlessly, over the break between 23 and 24 September 1966.
-However, the trolleybus line that emerged from the tramway line ran initially only as far as Ebnat, whereas the tramway had continued one stop further, to the Waldfriedhof (forest cemetery) in St. Niklausen.
+The trams providing the service at the time were between 43 and 63 years old, the oldest being from the opening of the tramway in 1901.
+The changeover occurred seamlessly, over the break between 23 and 24 September 1966, with the latter being the first day of trolleybus service.
+However, the trolleybus line that emerged from the tramway line ran initially only as far as Ebnat at the Schaffhausen end, whereas the tramway had continued one stop further, to the Waldfriedhof (forest cemetery) in the St. Niklausen district.
 At first, the trolleybuses operated every ten minutes at normal times, and every five minutes during peak times.
+Ten trolleybuses had been ordered from Berna for the new system, five (Nos.
+201–205) five articulated (Nos.
+101–105) and five two-axle (201–205), but only the articulated units had been delivered in time for the opening, so five two-axle trolleybuses from the Winterthur trolleybus system (Nos.
+20-21, 23–25) were borrowed and used in rush hour service in the first months of the new system.
+They had been on loan since mid-1966 and used for driver training before the system opened.
+Schaffhausen's five two-axle Berna trolleybuses were delivered in early 1967, and the loaned vehicles were returned to Winterthur during 1967.

 The trolleybus system also took over the former tram depot, which was then at Cardinal, on the site of today's central fire station.

-Only in the spring of 1970 was the trolleybus system extended to reach St. Niklausen, as the tramway had done.
-Since then, St. Niklausen has been connected into the system via a 1.9 km long clockwise operating balloon loop, by which the trolleybuses pass through the nominal terminus at Waldfriedhof without a lengthy stopover.
+Only in the spring of 1970 was the trolleybus system extended from Ebnat to the St. Niklausen residential area, which the tramway had served.
+Since then, St. Niklausen has been connected into the system via a 1.9 km long clockwise operating balloon loop, by which the trolleybuses pass through the nominal terminus at Waldfriedhof without a lengthy layover.
+During rush hour, some trips continued to terminate at the original Ebnat terminus.